agunnells/the-last-archive-s1/pages/full-essay.md

 [^23]: Hand and Traynor, 36.
 [^24]: Lepore, "The Clue of the Blue Bottle."
 [^25]: Ibid.
-[^26]: Jill Lepore, host, “Detection of Deception,” The Last Archive (podcast), May 21, 2020, accessed August 7, 2022, https://www.thelastarchive.com/season-1/episode-2-detection-of-deception.
+[^26]: Jill Lepore, host, “Detection of Deception,” *The Last Archive* (podcast), May 21, 2020, accessed August 7, 2022, https://www.thelastarchive.com/season-1/episode-2-detection-of-deception.
 [^27]: Refer back to Brothman’s distinction between credibility and truth; credibility acknowledges the human component in creating archival documents.
 In other words, a document can be credible without being a single truthful recounting of an event.
-[^28]: Andrew Bottomley, “Podcasting, Welcome to Nightvale, and the Revival of Radio Drama,” Journal of Radio & Audio Media 22, no. 2 (2015): 182, doi: 10.1080/19376529.2015.1083370.
+[^28]: Andrew Bottomley, “Podcasting, Welcome to Nightvale, and the Revival of Radio Drama,” *Journal of Radio & Audio Media* 22, no. 2 (2015): 182, doi: 10.1080/19376529.2015.1083370.
 [^29]: Ibid., 185.
 [^30]: Lepore, "Detection of Deception."
 [^31]: Ibid.
-[^32]: Leslie McMurtry, “‘I’m Not a Real Detective, I Only Play one on Radio’: Serial as the Future of Audio Drama,” The Journal of Popular Culture 49, no. 2 (2016): 308.
+[^32]: Leslie McMurtry, “‘I’m Not a Real Detective, I Only Play one on Radio’: Serial as the Future of Audio Drama,” *The Journal of Popular Culture* 49, no. 2 (2016): 308.
 [^33]: Ibid., 313.
 [^34]: Lepore, "The Invisible Lady."
 [^35]: Ibid.
+[^36]: Rebecca Ora, “Invisible Evidence: Serial and the New Unknowability of Documentary,” in *Podcasting: New Aural Cultures and Digital Media*, ed. by Dario Llinares, Neil Fox, and Richard Barry (Cham: Palgrave Macmillan, 2018): 110.
+[^37]: Lepore, "Unheard."
+[^38]: Ibid.